How can we create opportunities and address the needs of both children and their parents, together?

 Future Services Institute provides expertise in group process design offered by facilitating meetings and engagements focused on identifying solutions, designing and implement interventions, and building capacity to support program and practice improvements at the local level.
 This involves convening diverse stakeholders to ideate, design, plan, and implement specific interventions they develop to overcome systemic barriers in service provision.

-Future Services Institute is also bringing to the Network a range of system-wide tools that can support more integrated service provision to MN families such as the integrated services assessment tool and the MFIP Connect App.
-It is planned that these tools will be available to all local sites and their effect assessed.
+Future Services Institute is also bringing to the Network a range of system-wide tools that can support more integrated service provision to Minnesota families.